actions-x/commit/README.md

 - token - if you want to push to a different repository you need to provide your own token, otherwise you can leave it to the default value which is provided by GitHub Actions and works for the same repository
 - force - you can specify true to perform force push, default is to not use force push
-- working-dir - the working directory to do the commands in, default is `.` (current directory)
+- directory - the working directory to do the commands in, default is `.` (current directory)

 ## Full reference